Tarsnap/scrypt/README.md

   upper limit and may `cause` scrypt to exit with an error.
 * `-M maxmem` instructs `scrypt` to use at most the specified number of bytes of RAM when computing the derived encryption key.
+* `--logN value1`, `-r value2`, `-p value3` will set the encryption parameters
+  explicitly.
+* `--passphrase method:arg` allows the user to specify whether to read the passphrase from stdin, /dev/tty, an environment variable, or a file.

 If the encrypted data is corrupt, `scrypt dec` will exit with a non-zero status.
 However, **`scrypt dec` may produce output before it determines that